WojciechMatuszewski/programming-notes/js-language/types.md

 How come we can do `.toString()` or `.length` or similar function calls on a primitive ?

 Thats called `boxing`.
-It's a form of implicit coercion Actually whats happening is JavaScript implicitly coerces the primitive values to their object counter parts so we have methods on them.
+It's a form of implicit coercion.
+Actually whats happening is JavaScript implicitly coerces the primitive values to their object counter parts so we have methods on them.

 ### == vs ===